shihab97820/base-learning/README.md

 Learning about Optimistic Rollups helped me understand how Layer 2 networks can improve blockchain scalability without creating an entirely separate security foundation.

 **#Base #BuildOnBase #OptimisticRollups #Layer2 #Ethereum #Web3 #100DaysOfBase**

+## Day 23 – Understanding Base Block Explorers 🔍

+Today's learning focused on how block explorers provide transparency into activity happening on Base.

+I explored how users and developers can inspect wallet addresses, transactions, smart contracts, token transfers, gas usage, and block information.
+Block explorers make blockchain data easier to understand and are especially useful when checking transaction status or debugging smart contract interactions.

+Learning to read onchain data is an important skill because blockchains are transparent systems.
+Understanding explorers makes it easier to verify activity instead of depending only on information shown inside an application.

+**#Base #BuildOnBase #BlockExplorer #OnchainData #Ethereum #Web3 #100DaysOfBase**